How to Calculate a Mortgage Payment in Canada (Step-by-Step Guide)

 - Major interest savings

-For example, on a $500,000 mortgage, reducing amortization from 25 years to 20 years can save over $80,000 in interest.
+For example, on a $500,000 mortgage, reducing amortization from 25 years to 20 years can potentially save tens of thousands of dollars in interest, depending on your mortgage amount and interest rate.

 Lower payments today often mean higher costs long-term.